sdasara95/sdasara95.github.io/_posts/2020-05-18-Curious-Case-Of-Recursion.md

 T(N) = N + O(N) * log<sub>2</sub>N = O(N log<sub>2</sub>N) <br>
 <br>
 Well this math was unexpected 😅 <br>
-Anyways now that we have a basic idea of recursion, let's move on to next lecture about permutations(it's present in current lecture too) and subsets. <br>
+Anyways now that we have a basic idea of recursion, let's move on to next lecture about permutations(it's present in current lecture too) and subsets.

 # Permutations and Subsets
 {% include youtube-embed.html id="NdF1QDTRkck" %}